-COS 210 - Intermediate II: Hair Coloring 2 Credits
+COS 210 / COS 2010 - Intermediate II: Hair Coloring 2 Credits salon setting.
+(Contact hours - 45)

 This course covers theory and practical application of color products, formulations of color, level and shades of color.
-Students will practice haircoloring techniques in a specialized class or in a supervised salon setting.
+Students will practice haircoloring techniques in a specialized class or in a supervised

-COS 211 - Advanced Hair Coloring 2 Credits
+COS 211 / COS 2011 - Advanced Hair Coloring 2 Credits